Fear of abandonment may affect how you experience relationships, but understanding where it comes from could be the key to fulfilling connections.

 While abandonment anxiety is often painful, you can overcome it.

-The first step may be to get to the root of your fear and gain a deeper understanding of yourself that helps you form secure and meaningful connections with others.
+The first step may be to get to the root of your fear of being abandoned and gain a deeper understanding of yourself that helps you form secure and meaningful connections with others.

 It’s natural to fear losing someone you love.
-But if you persistently worry about others leaving you, even when there’s no evidence they will, you may be living with abandonment anxiety.
+But if you persistently worry about others leaving you, even when there’s no evidence they will, you may be living with abandonment anxiety or fear of abandonment.

 Fear of abandonment isn’t a mental health diagnosis, but it’s sometimes related to mental health conditions such as borderline personality disorder (BPD).